OfficeDev/Office-Add-in-samples/Samples/excel-keyboard-shortcuts/README.md

 This sample shows how to set up a basic Excel add-in project that utilizes keyboard shortcuts.
 Currently, the shortcuts are configured to show and hide the task pane as well as cycle through colors for a selected cell.
 Keyboard shortcuts can be used to achieve any action within the add-in runtime.

-> **Note:** The features used in this sample are currently in preview and subject to change.
-They are not currently supported for use in production environments.
-To try the preview features, you'll need to [join Office Insider](https://insider.office.com/join).
-A good way to try out preview features is to sign up for an Office 365 subscription.
-If you don't already have an Office 365 subscription, get one by joining the [Office 365 Developer Program](https://developer.microsoft.com/office/dev-program).

 ## Features

 - Add keyboard shortcuts to your Office Add-in.
 - Enable users to use those keyboard shortcuts to invoke any action within the Office Add-in runtime.

 ## Applies to